Hyperi0n1337/portfolio/index.md

 <u>Programming</u>

 **Python**
-Utilized for data analysis, modeling, algorithm development.
+Utilized for data analysis, modeling, and algorithm development.
 Familiar with libraries such as NumPy, pandas.

 **Excel**
 Comprehensive financial analysis, data manipulation, modeling, automated workflows with macros.
 Proficient in Power Query and web scraping for real-time data integration.